Stuart McCall: Bradford City sack manager after six straight defeats

 The 53-year-old's departure brings to an end his second spell in charge of the Bantams, with whom he also started his career as a player.

-McCall took over at the Coral Windows Stadium in June 2016 and led Bradford to the League One play-off final last season, a game they lost to Millwall.
+McCall took over in June 2016 and led Bradford to the League One play-off final last season, a game they lost to Millwall.

 Bradford are sixth in the table despite a run of five straight league defeats.